squid233/SquidCraft-I18n/README.md

 # SquidCraft-I18n
 This is SquidCraft's i18n.
 Create a new PR to get started.
+You must be letting all translation file's translation keys to synchronized Simplified Chinese translation file.